Irritable Bowel Syndrome (IBS) is thought of as a grown-up problem, but kids can have it too.

 Meet Bahee Van de Bor

-Bahee is a former Great Ormond Street Hospital Children’s dietitian.
+Bahee is an award winning former Great Ormond Street Hospital Children’s dietitian.
 She practised there for 12 years before setting up her private clinic at Harley Street and virtually.

 Bahee is professionally trained on the use of the low FODMAP diet with Monash University.